Whanganui Journey

-The Whanganui Journey is a river journey along the Whanganui River in the North Island of New Zealand travelling by canoe or kayak.
-The route, starting at Taumarunui and finishing at Pipiriki, is 145 km long and usually takes 5 days to complete.
-The route is managed by New Zealand's Department of Conservation under its Great Walks programme, and much of the route travels through land which is part of the Whanganui National Park.
+The Whanganui Journey is a river journey along the Whanganui River in the North Island of New Zealand, travelling by canoe or kayak.
+The route runs from Taumarunui to Pipiriki, is 145 km long and usually takes 5 days to complete.
+It is managed by New Zealand's Department of Conservation under its Great Walks programme, and much of the route travels through land that is part of the Whanganui National Park.

 Route description

-The route is broken into sections which are stretches of river between campsites or huts.
+The route is broken into sections that are stretches of river between campsites or huts.